Pennsylvania governor says Elon Musk move to give money to voters signing petition raises serious concerns News

 Pennsylvania governor says Elon Musk move to give money to voters signing petition raises serious concerns

-Pennsylvania Governor Josh Shapiro said Sunday that billionaire Elon Musk’s effort to give money to registered voters for signing his America PAC’s petition in support of “free speech and the right to bear arms” is deeply concerning and warrants investigation by law enforcement.
-Musk, who has lately become an outspoken and vigorous advocate on the stump for former president Donald Trump, announced Saturday evening during a Town Hall in Harrisburg, PA, that he will be randomly awarding $1 million every day until Election Day on November 5 to registered Pennsylvania voters who sign the petition.
+Pennsylvania Governor Josh Shapiro said Sunday that billionaire Elon Musk’s effort to give money to registered voters for signing his America PAC petition in support of “free speech and the right to bear arms” is deeply concerning and warrants investigation by law enforcement.
+Musk, who has lately become an outspoken and vigorous advocate on the stump for former president Donald Trump, announced Saturday evening during a Town Hall in Harrisburg, Pennsylvania, that he will be randomly awarding $1 million every day until Election Day on November 5 to registered voters in the state who sign the petition.
 He personally awarded his first million-dollar check to an attendee at the Harrisburg rally.

 Musk has become a self-proclaimed free speech absolutist, declaring after his purchase of Twitter: “Free speech is the bedrock of democracy.”